How to See What eBay Items Sold for at Best Offer

-For example, when searching on eBay I see that this Julio Rodriguez rookie card, a 2019 Bowman Chrome Mega Gold Mojo /50 PSA 10 to be exact, was listed at $1,499 and sold.
-But, because it was sold at Best Offer, you can only see the “strikethrough price” of $1,499, which cna be deceiving.
+Picture this example, when searching on eBay you see that this Julio Rodriguez rookie card, a 2019 Bowman Chrome Mega Gold Mojo /50 PSA 10 to be exact, was listed at $1,499 and sold.
+But, because it was sold at Best Offer, you can only see the “strikethrough price” of $1,499, which can be deceiving.

 To find the true value of what that item sold for at best offer, let’s go to 130 Point and search for that specific card.
 When you do, you’ll see the card was actually sold for an accepted price of $1,000.